AcerolaVR/acerolavr.github.io/_pages/AceStacksDocs.md

 {: .notice--danger}
 **If replacing the battery**, such as to place fresh ones in or if one fell out, make sure to place the battery polarity correctly; The battery has a flat negative pole, and a button top positive pole
 - Follow the battery holder markings for + and -
-- The negative pole should be closer to the side with the data and charging port, and the positive side should be on the opposite side. <span style="color:red">**Placing the battery in the wrong polarity and turning on the tracker will damage the tracker**</span>
+- The positive pole should be closer to the side with the data and charging port, and the negative pole should be on the opposite side. <span style="color:red">**Placing the battery in the wrong polarity and turning on the tracker will damage the tracker**</span>

-#### Acestacks V1 IMPORTANT INFO

-{: .notice--danger}
-If you have AceStacks V1, the trackers cannot be charged while they are on, **MAKE SURE THE TRACKERS ARE OFF BEFORE CHARGING THEM** Leaving the trackers on and connected via USB backfeeds 5V into the battery, which can lead to <span style="color:red">**damaged batteries and potential fires**</span>
-   - V1.1+ has battery protection diodes, so it is safe to have the tracker plugged in while it is on

 ## USB Connection Tolerances